junxit/us-congress-bills-111/bill.md

 - **(a)** *Administration of Non-Federal Land*
   - **(1)** *In general* Subject to paragraph (2) and in accordance with section 206(c) of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1716(c)), the non-Federal land acquired by the United States under this Act shall become part of, and be managed as part of, the Federal administrative unit or area in which the land is located.
-  - **(2)** *Mineral leasing and occupancy*
-    - **(A)** *In general* Subject to valid existing rights, the non-Federal land acquired by the United States under this Act shall be withdrawn from the operation of the mineral leasing laws until the later of—
-      - **(i)** the date that is 2 years after the date of enactment of this Act; or
-      - **(ii)** the date on which the Record of Decision authorizing the implementation of the applicable resource management plans under section 202 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
-1712) is signed.
-    - **(B)** *Exception* Any land identified on the maps as “Withdrawal Parcels” is withdrawn from the operation of the mineral leasing and mineral material disposal laws.
+  - **(2)** *Withdrawal Parcels* Any non-Federal land acquired by the United States under this Act identified on the maps as “Withdrawal Parcels” is withdrawn from the operation of the mineral leasing and mineral material disposal laws.
   - **(3)** *Receipts*
     - **(A)** *In general* Any mineral receipts derived from the non-Federal land acquired under this Act shall be paid into the general fund of the Treasury.
     - **(B)** *Applicable law* Mineral receipts from the non-Federal land acquired under this Act shall not be subject to section 35 of the Mineral Leasing Act (30 U.S.C.
 191).